isomerpages/moe-punggolsec/_for-students/Rent a Locker/Step by step to rent a locker.md

 Step 2: Click on student’s Class in 2025 under “Location”

-Step 3: Confirm the information below and proceed to “Payment”.
+Step 3: Confirm the information below and proceed to “Payment”

 •	Client: ‘Punggol Secondary School’

 •	Location: ‘Class’

 •	Cluster: ‘Classroom Location’

 •	Locker Size: ‘Small’

 •	Period: ‘Academic Year 2025: 01/01/2025 to 31/10/2025’

 •	Booking Amount ($): 26.00
 (Please take note that once booking is confirmed, the system is unable to accept changes.)